SauloCav/Sorting-Algorithms-in-C/README.md

 # Sorting-Algorithms-in-C

-Some sorting algorithms implemented in C and Cpp
+Some sorting algorithms implemented in C

 A simple repository management problem is used as an example